-This was proven by Chen-Sun when the K\"ahler class is integral; the assumption is only used so that the class $\alpha_{\X_s} \in H^2(\X_s,\R)$ can be taken to be independent of $s$ after fixing the underlying smooth structure of the families \cite[Proof of Theorem 1.6]{CS}.
-This is automatic for polarised families of complex manifolds, giving the above (see for example \cite[Theorem 8.2]{AF}).
-This observation answers a question raised by Chen-Sun \cite[Remark (4), Section 9]{CS}.
+The Chen--Sun statement requires that the K\"ahler class be integral; the assumption is only used so that the class $\alpha_{\X_s} \in H^2(\X_s,\R)$ can be taken to be independent of $s$ after fixing the underlying smooth structure of the families \cite[Proof of Theorem 1.6]{CS}.
+This is automatic for polarised families of complex manifolds (see for example \cite[Theorem 8.2]{AF}), giving the above, as raised by Chen--Sun \cite[Remark (4), Section 9]{CS}.